dwip-pandya-07/GSOS_Extension/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension folder
-5. The GSOS extension will appear in your extensions list
+5. The Invinsense extension will appear in your extensions list

 ### Method 2: Chrome Web Store
 *Coming soon - extension will be published to Chrome Web Store*